thegetty/quire-docs/CONTRIBUTING.md

 ## Identify a Contribution to Make

-**The first step to any contribution** is to post a new issue or comment on an existing issue [on our issue tracker](https://github.com/thegetty/quire-docs/issues/).
+The first step to any contribution is to post a new issue or comment on an existing issue [on our issue tracker](https://github.com/thegetty/quire-docs/issues/).
+This helps avoid changes being rejected before you've done too much work.
 Be sure to briefly describe your proposed solution and say whether you may need help with any aspect of it.
 This approach has several advantages:

 - Lets people know you’re working on it
 - Gives the core team and the community a chance to give feedback before you do any work